shdown/luastatus/barlibs/lemonbar/README.md

 `cb` return value
 ===
-A string with lemonbar markup, or nil.
-Nil is equivalent to an empty string.
+A string with lemonbar markup, a table of such strings (all non-empty elements of which are joined by the separator), or nil.
+Nil or an empty table is equivalent to an empty string.

 Functions
 ===